equalitie/ouinet/doc/ouinet-network-whitepaper.md

 By this mechanism, ouinet clients can fetch cache entries from other ouinet clients that store a copy of the cache entry in their local storage.
 For this to function as a distributed cache, however, it is not sufficient for a ouinet client to be able to fetch resources from other clients that store it; a client attempting to gain access to a web resource also needs some way to determine *which* users hold such cache entries, as well as details on how to establish a connection to these clients.
 Only with such a mechanism can a ouinet client obtain access to a web resource by acquiring a list of other clients that hold a cached copy of the resource, connect to one such client, and fetch a copy of a cache entry describing that resource.

 The ouinet distributed cache uses a distributed hash table to store this index information in a distributed way.
-Using this distributed hash table, clients that store a particular cache entry and are willing to share this cache entry with others can announce this fact in the global distributed hashtable.
+Using this distributed hash table, clients that store a particular cache entry and are willing to share this cache entry with others can announce this fact in the global distributed hash table.
 Clients that wish to access a certain resource using the distributed cache can query the distributed hash table for a list of clients that share it, and then proceed to connect to one or several of such clients in an attempt to fetch the cache entry for their own use.

 #### Peer-to-peer connections